-by Michael Rudolph Delivered to Ohev Yisrael September 9, 2010
+by Michael Rudolph

+Delivered to Ohev Yisrael on September 29, 2011 (Shortened from Message of 9-23-06)

-Anyone you ask will tell you that the biblical story of the binding of Isaac by his father Abram is a Rosh HaShanah theme.
+Anyone you ask will tell you that the biblical story of the binding of Isaac by his father Abram (the Akedah) is a theme for Rosh HaShanah.
 They are speaking of Genesis 22:1-19, of course, but I always wondered why it was a theme.
-Rosh HaShanah means "Head of the Year" or more commonly "New Year," and if you try and find it in Scripture you won't.
-In fact, Exodus 12:1-2 places the New Year on the first day of Nissan which is in the Spring - not now in the Fall season of the year.
-According to Scripture, we are not here today because it is the New Year, but because of Leviticus 23:23-25 that commands us:
+I guess it shouldn't surprise me because, after all, Rosh HaShanah really doesn't have its own biblical theme.
+Rosh HaShanah means "Head of the Year" or more commonly "New Year," and if you try and find it in Scripture and you won't.
+In fact, Exodus 12:1-2 places the New Year on the first day of Nissan which is in the Spring - not now in the late Summer or Fall of the year.
+According to Scripture, we are not here today because of it being a New Year, but because Leviticus 23:23-25 commands us:

-"Then the LORD spoke to Moses, saying, "Speak to the children of Israel, saying: 'In the seventh month, on the first day of the month, you shall have a sabbath-rest, a memorial of blowing of trumpets, a holy convocation.
-'You shall do no customary work on it; and you shall offer an offering made by fire to the LORD.'"
+"Then the LORD spoke to Moses, saying, 'Speak to the children of Israel, saying: In the seventh month, on the first day of the month, you shall have a sabbath-rest, a memorial of blowing of trumpets, a holy convocation.
+You shall do no customary work on it; and you shall offer an offering made by fire to the LORD.'"

 So, according to Scripture, we are here to celebrate a memorial of blowing trumpets - shofarot.
-Actually, Scripture doesn't say shofarot - it just says "blowing," and that's why this day is biblically called "Day of Blowing" or "Yom T'ruah."
-I began by talking about the "binding of Isaac" and I will come back to it, but let me continue to reflect on the Leviticus commandment of Yom T'ruah.
-The ancients of Israel noticed that trumpets were sounded ten days before the atoning sacrifice for Israel on Yom Kippur and concluded, probably correctly, that the days in between should serve as a time of spiritual preparation - a time of searching for and repenting of sin because the Yom Kippur sacrifice was of no value if it was not accompanied by repentance.
+Actually, Scripture doesn't say shofarot - it just says "blowing."
+That's why this day is biblically called "Day of Blowing" or "Yom T'ruah."